Museum of early consumer electronics and 1st achievements

 This book comprehensively covers all aspects of the analogue tv systems at the time and includes two

 chapters on satellite tv.
-Footprint maps are included and they show three satellites that include UK
+Footprint maps are included and they show three satellites which include UK

 coverage on the 11GHz band in 1986.
 These satellite transmitted from 13E, 7E and 27.5W.